BrunoVDK/constraint-programming/README.md

 in comparison with the classic model.

-In example code Gonzalez & Christiansen use a 4-coordinate approach (`a\times b\times c\times d` with `a\times b` designating a block, `c` a row - and `d` a column within that block).
+In example code Gonzalez & Christiansen use a 4-coordinate approach (`a x b x c x d` with `a\times b` designating a block, `c` a row - and `d` a column within that block).
 This looked like an elegant trick to try out as it makes it unnecessary to convert from *row-column* combinations to block numbers.
 A form of pre-processing which did decrease runtime (for the classic model) by a few seconds.
 Applying it in the experimental model reduced total runtime to about 4 seconds.

 As in the previous section, two of the `CHR` viewpoints were combined in one single model.
 For every puzzle it generally performed at least as